-While at school I was always drawing until I left and went away to sea at 16.
+While at school I was always drawing until I went away to sea at 16.
 I began taking photography seriously in the early 1980s, being self-taught and working mainly in Black & White.
 During this time I completed the old Bureau of Freelance Photographers course in photo-journalism where I had some publishing success.
-Being at sea I had the fortune to travel, I then lived in Gibraltar for a year as Coach/Manager of a Gym then went to Greece for eighteen months.
+Being at sea I had the fortune to travel.
+I then lived in Gibraltar for a year as Coach/Manager of a Gym then went to Greece for eighteen months.
 I returned to England in 1992 and attended Southport College full-time to study photography which put the polish on what I had already taught myself and received the Licentiate distinction from The Royal Photographic Society.
 I then went to Wirral Met to study Media for a further year, specializing in Video Production.
 During this time I continued with editorial photography, had a couple of exhibitions and did some commercial, wedding and christening assignments.
 Eventually I returned to sea and did much more traveling, including working in Australia for a year.
 This time gave me the opportunity to begin writing and I self-published a few books in Sports Psychology after studying for a PhD online over eight long years.
-Since I retired, I have published three novellas, and I am continuing with video and photography, especially black & white film and getting back into drawing.
+I began to develop script writing when attending a course at Liverpool University.
+Since I retired, I have published three novellas along with their film scripts and I am continuing with my video and photography, especially black & white film, getting back into drawing and continuing with further scripts..

 Photo at left courtesy of Brian Leverett.